 Rwanda’s Nyungwe National Park has actually made it to the top seven from Africa short-listed for this year’s 2013 World Travel Awards.

-The award follows the previous year’s (2012) British Guild of Travel Writers’ Global Award which the park obtained for its endeavours to harmonise tourism, agricultural community plus wildlife as well as the one of the last remaining rainforests in Africa.
+The award follows the previous year’s (2012) British Guild of Travel Writers’ Global Award which the park obtained for its endeavors to harmonize tourism, agricultural community plus wildlife as well as one of the last remaining rainforests in Africa.

-Talking with The New Times, the other day,the acting ceo of Rwanda Development Board, portrayed optimism which Nyungwe would actually win the esteemed worldwide award.
+Talking with The New Times, the other day, the acting CEO of Rwanda Development Board, portrayed optimism that Nyungwe would actually win the esteemed worldwide award.

-Akamanzi said that it’s not initially time that Nyungwe National Park is acknowledged for its wealthy biodiversity; in 2012 this park won the international Award for British Guild of Travel Writers.
+Akamanzi said that it’s not initially time that Nyungwe National Park to be acknowledged for its wealthy biodiversity; in 2012 this park won the international Award for the British Guild of Travel Writers.
 It is because this park concentrates on preserving the environment as well as promoting tourism at the same time”.

-This rainforest national park is among the richest and very diverse eco-systems in the world as well as dwelling to 25 % of primates species in Africa, and almost 300 bird species, makes up one of the very oldest as well as most rarified high altitude wildlife habitats in eastern plus central Africa.
+This rain forest national park is among the richest and very diverse Eco-systems in the world as well as dwelling to 25 % of primates species in Africa, and almost 300 bird species, making up one of the very oldest as well as most rarefied high altitude wildlife habitats in eastern plus central Africa.

 World Travel Awards was set up in 1993 to recognize, reward as well as celebrate excellence throughout areas of the tourism sector.